jburks/commander-x16-cartridges/README.md

 address range as cartridges have been given priority to this range over expansion cards.

 Be aware that the "front" of the cartridge (the side which would have a typical label) is actually the back relative to a typical expansion card.
-Cartridges and expansion cards use the same slot.
 This was done so that X16's which have a side cartridge slot can have the cartridge label side up.
+Cartridges and expansion cards use the same slots.

 For more information, consult the x16-docs.